muffsy/RelayInputSelector/README.md

 This kit is meant to be paired with a preamplifier circuit, such as the Muffsy BSTRD Class-A Tube Preamp, Pass Labs B1 and many others.

-This project, including the schematic and board layout, is open source.
+**This project**, including the schematic and board layout, **is open source**.
 It's licensed under the very permissive BSD 3-Clause "New" or "Revised" License.

 **Update 2023-07-30:**
 The software now works without modifications of Arduino libraries.